-Be it you were installing Windows 10, applying a Windows Update, or just out of sudden while using your computer, you receive a Blue screen of death with a STOP error that reads WHEA_UNCORRECTABLE_ERROR or Whea Uncorrectable Error Windows 10.
-I’ll explain what this particular BSoD STOP error is about and how to fix it (old solutions for Win8 may not work now in Windows 10).
+Whether you were installing Windows 10, applying a Windows Update, or using your computer normally, you receive a Blue screen of death with a STOP error that reads WHEA_UNCORRECTABLE_ERROR.
+In this post, we will explain what this particular BSoD STOP error tells us and how to fix the issue in Windows 11 or Windows 10.

-The Whea Uncorrectable Error Windows 10 blue screen may occur and force shut down your computer to protect your Window 10 from losing data.
-This will happen when Windows detects hardware error when running Windows 10.
+The Whea Uncorrectable blue screen error may occur randomly and forcibly shut down your computer to protect your Window from losing data.
+This will happen when Windows detects hardware error when running the OS.
 It could be due to hardware failure, incorrect or faulty drivers.

-Whea Uncorrectable Error Windows 10 Install – Some users tend to get the STOP error during Windows 10 installation.
-If you’re fresh installing Windows 10, it could mean that there is a hardware which begins to fail and the error occurs to prevent data loss.
+Whea Uncorrectable Error during Windows Installation – Some users tend to get the STOP error during Windows 11 or 10 installation.
+If you’re fresh installing Windows, it could mean that there is a hardware which begins to fail and the error occurs to prevent data loss.

-Whea Uncorrectable Error Windows 10 Overclock 0xc0000124 – Since the STOP code indicates hardware error in your computer, the error would show up if your hardware, especially your processor, graphic card or RAM is incorrectly overclocked.
+Whea Uncorrectable Error due to Overclock 0xc0000124 – Since the STOP code indicates hardware error in your computer, the error would also show up if your hardware, especially your processor, graphic card or RAM is incorrectly overclocked.

-The WHEA_UNCORRECTABLE_ERROR Windows 10 could also occur in some dell laptops while gaming, causing an instant interruption and a force shut down of your PC.
+The WHEA_UNCORRECTABLE_ERROR BSOD could also occur in some Dell laptops while gaming, causing an instant interruption and a force shut down of your PC.

-To summarize all the occurrence, the WHEA_UNCORRECTABLE_ERROR Windows 10 STOP code error points toward one single cause – hardware error / damaged hardware.
+To summarize all the occurrence, the WHEA_UNCORRECTABLE_ERROR STOP code error points toward one single cause – hardware error or damaged hardware.
 You’ll have to figure out which hardware in your system that is failing (or has the highest chance to fail) and causing the issue.
 To find out the cause of the error, use the fixes listed below to troubleshoot your computer.

 Stop overclocking your hardware